announce/altogether/README.md

 ## Altogether in a nutshell

 Altogether is a CLI tool to sync configuration files between 2 major keyboard launchers -- Alfred and Albert.
+Supported configuration files are the ones relating to:

+* [x] Web search
+* [ ] Snippets

 ## Installation